Apply for Access

 After the service access

 After each visit to a partner institute is completed or the service provision is finished, you will be required to fill in a brief feedback form.
-Later, when the project is completed, you are expected to fill in a brief concluding report that includes information of a possible scientific publication.
+Later, when the project is completed, you are expected to fill in a brief concluding report that includes information on a possible scientific publication.
 Data resulting from access to CORBEL services should be intended for publication by the users, with the exception of data for SMEs.
-Support received by the CORBEL project must be clearly stated in the acknowledgement section of a publication by the following sentence: “This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 654248”.
-Relevant research data must be made available within one year after publication of the research results, or within five years after the service completion, whichever comes first, unless otherwise agreed.
+Support received by the CORBEL project must be clearly stated in the acknowledgement section of a publication with the following sentence: “This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 654248”.
+Relevant research data must be made available within one year after publication of the research results, or within five years after the service completion, whichever comes first, unless otherwise agreed or if the user has specific other obligations (e.g. towards a funding body).

 Important: All submissions regarding user access must be done via the ARIA management system, not by email.
 CORBEL cannot accept any applications or post-project feedback via email.